TomasHubelbauer/svg-screencast/readme.md

 same distance (meaning a movement of the entire shape in the same direction by the same amount), then taking the boundary box of that, clipping it and patching with it.

-### Make it work in iOS Safari

-I'm probably missing a vendor prefix.

 ### Consider looking into headless software rendering just because